-AGORA is one of the four programmes making up Research4Life (R4L).
+AGORA is one of the five programmes making up Research4Life (R4L).
 The goal of Research4Life is to reduce the knowledge gap between high-income countries and low- and middle-income countries by providing affordable access to critical scientific research.
-The other three Research4Life programmes are Hinari, OARE and ARDI, covering research in health, environment, and development and innovation.
+The other four Research4Life programmes are Hinari, OARE, GOALI and ARDI, covering research in health, environment, law and development and innovation.

 AGORA/R4L provides free or low cost access to peer-reviewed journals and e- books in agriculture and related biological, environmental, social and other research domains, with main purpose to improve the quality and effectiveness of agricultural research, education and training in low- and middle-income countries.
-Per early 2017, AGORA provided access to up to 6,500 journals & 22,000 books.
-AGORA is about opening access, and includes many open access materials, but is not itself an open access initiative.
-However, Open Access and AGORA need to be seen as complementary initiatives.
+As to April 2018, AGORA:

 To register with the AGORA programme kindly click here.